-- Children and young people between the ages of four to sixteen years are eligible for Pupil Premium Plus as soon as they enter care. - The Virtual School Head Teacher is directly responsible for making sure there are effective arrangements in place for allocating Pupil Premium Plus funding to benefit CiC in their authority. - The overall grant allocated to each Local Authority will be calculated on a per capita basis: however, it does not have to be distributed on a per capita basis, given that children and young people in care have differing levels of need at different stages of being in care. - The grant must be managed by the Virtual School and used to improve attainment, diminish the difference and accelerate progress as identified in the young person's Personal Education Plan (PEP) in consultation with the Designated Teacher.
-In April 2015, further development introduced the Early Years Pupil Premium paid to support children looked after aged 3 and 4.
+- Children and young people between the ages of four to sixteen years are eligible for Pupil Premium Plus as soon as they enter care. - The Virtual School Head Teacher is directly responsible for making sure there are effective arrangements in place for allocating Pupil Premium Plus funding to benefit CiC in their authority. - The overall grant allocated to each Local Authority will be calculated on a per capita basis: however, it does not have to be distributed on a per capita basis, given that children and young people in care have differing levels of need at different stages of being in care. - The grant must be managed by the Virtual School and used to improve attainment, diminish the difference, and accelerate progress as identified in the young person's Personal Education Plan (PEP) in consultation with the Designated Teacher.
+In April 2015, further development introduced the Early Years Pupil Premium.